A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Multi-Ethnic Study of Atherosclerosis (MESA)

+With respect to the third question—whether incorporating WS variability improves individual-level prediction performance for heart failure and death—we compared the individual-level risk prediction performance of Models 1 and 2, evaluating both discrimination and calibration using appropriate predictive performance metrics.
+Figure \ref{fig:MESA_DP} (panels a–c) presents the prediction performance of both models at the landmark time $s = 10$ and horizon times $u = 11, 12,$ and $13$ years from baseline, evaluated using the average 4-fold cross-validated time-dependent MAPE4, Brier score, and C-index based on the predicted cumulative incidence rate, as described in Section 4 of the Supplementary Material.
+Additionally, for each competing risk, we evaluated the $\text{C-index}^*$ shown in panel d, based on a prognostic index (PI) derived from the risk score of the corresponding cause-specific proportional hazards model (see equation (S25), Section 4.2 of the supplementary Material).
+All performance metrics were computed based on 20 random splits.

+Figure \ref{fig:MESA_DP} shows that, while the first three time-dependent metrics yield similar performance across the two models, the $\text{C-index}^{*}$ results in Figure \ref{fig:MESA_DP}(d) demonstrate a meaningful improvement under the proposed model.
+In particular, the $\text{C-index}^{*}$ increases from 0.77 to 0.84 for heart failure and from 0.77 to 0.80 for death, indicating improved discriminative ability when WS variability is explicitly modeled.
+In summary, although predictive gains may not be uniform across all metrics, incorporating heterogeneous WS variability has led to substantive improvements in clinically relevant discrimination.

-Figure \ref{CIF} provides an illustration of the significant impact of SBP WS variability on the event outcomes.
-In Figure \ref{CIF}, we ranked all subjects by the empirical Bayes estimate of the random effect $\omega_i$ based on Model 1 and then plotted the cumulative incidence of {\sl heart failure} (Figure \ref{CIF}a) and {\sl death} (Figure \ref{CIF}b) for the top 20\% high SBP WS variability group versus the bottom 20\% low SBP WS variability group.
-Our results demonstrate participants in the top 20\% high SBP WS variability group had a much higher cumulative incidence than the bottom 20\% low SBP WS variability group for both clinical events.
-The same phenomenon is also observed in the spaghetti profile plot of the longitudinally measured SBP for 25 randomly selected participants from each group over the study period, as shown in Figure \ref{Spaghetti}, where both events are more likely to happen among the high WS variability cohort than the low WS variability cohort.
+Figure \ref{CIF} further illustrates the substantial impact of SBP WS variability on event outcomes.
+Subjects were ranked by the mean estimated values of $\log \sigma_i^2(o_{ij})$ across all $o_{ij}$, based on Model 1.
+We then plotted the cumulative incidence of \textsl{heart failure} (Figure \ref{CIF}a) and \textsl{death} (Figure \ref{CIF}b) for the top 20\% (high SBP WS variability) and bottom 20\% (low SBP WS variability) of the ranked distribution.
+The results show that participants in the top 20\% exhibited substantially higher cumulative incidence for both clinical events compared to those in the bottom 20\%.

+A similar pattern is observed in the spaghetti plots of longitudinal SBP measurements for 35 randomly selected participants from each group over the study period, as shown in Figure \ref{Spaghetti}, where both events are more likely to happen among the high WS variability cohort than the low WS variability cohort.